 The City was approved by the Department of Housing and Urban Development to receive a Section 108 loan totaling \$2,400,000 to assist with the funding of the Balboa Village Improvement Program.
 The amount listed for this loan includes the beginning of the period loan balance.
-The balance owed at the end of the period is \$208,000.
+The loan was paid in full as of June 30, 2023.

-Both the current and prior year loan balances are reported on the City's schedule of Changes in Long-Term Liabilities (Note 6) in the City's financial statements for the fiscal year ended June 30, 2022.
+Both the current and prior year loan balances are reported on the City's schedule of changes in long-term liabilities (Note 7) in the City's financial statements for the fiscal year ended June 30, 2023.